MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-work-with-data.md

 ![Single-table quick find](media/single-table-quick-find.png "Single-table quick find")

-*Multiple-table quick find (categorized search)* is also used to find records, but will find them across different types of tables, such as accounts or contacts.
+*Multiple-table quick find (categorized search)* is also used to find rows, but will find them across different types of tables, such as accounts or contacts.

 ## Data Lake